heeseorain/mini_module_abm/exercise1.md

 ## Introducing QGIS and using it with NetLogo (30min)

 ### QGIS project setup
 1. Create a folder at your preferred directory on your disk (e.g. "abm" in Desktop).
-This folder will be the working directory.
+This folder will be the working directory for all the files.
 2. Open QGIS 3.28.4.
 3. Click `Project` > `New`.
 4. Click `Project` > `Save As`, and save as `newforest.qgz` to the working directory.